-How far inland do tsunamis go?
-That’s a question you may be wondering.
-Read through all the caveats that I’ve mentioned, before checking out the maps.
+How far inland can a tsunami travel?
+That’s a question you may be wondering, especially if you live near the coast.
+Read through all the caveats that I discuss below, before checking out the maps.
+There’s not one answer.
+Rather, there are lots of “it depends”.

 EAST COAST TERRAIN ELEVATION MAPS SHOWN BELOW